What Palm Trees Are Native To United States (with Pictures)

 Buccaneer Palm (Pseudophoenix sargentii).
 Photo by Wiki Commons.

-Better known in cultivation than in the wild, the Buccaneer Palm is another warmth-loving palm native to southern Florida, the Florida Keys, and various islands of the Caribbean.
+Better known in cultivation than in the wild, the Buccaneer Palm is another warmth-loving palm that is native to southern Florida, the Keys, and various islands of the Caribbean.

-It features a self-cleaning, ringed trunk that is crowned with dark green, feathery-shaped leaves, each measuring about 7 feet in length.
-This is a medium-sized palm that can reach heights of up to 35 feet in the wild but typically doesn’t exceed 10 feet in cultivation.
+It has a self-cleaning ringed trunk that is topped with dark green feathery-shaped leaves that are about 7 feet long.
+This is a medium size palm that can grow up to 35 feet tall in the wild but usually doesn’t get taller than 10 feet.

-The Buccaneer Palm, scientific name Pseudophoenix sargentii, is also referred to as the Cherry Palm, Sargent’s Cherry Palm, and Palma de Guinea.
+Buccaneer Palm, scientific name Pseudophoenix sargentii, is also known as Cherry Palm, Sargent’s Cherry Palm, and Palma de Guinea.

 2. California Fan Palm (Washingtonia filifera)